 Montreal Police Commander Ian Lafreniere said investigators were extremely relieved and pleased about the arrest.

 "We said from the beginning that the web has been used to glorify himself and we believe the web brought him down," he added.
-"He was recognised because his photo was everywhere."'Thumbs up'
+"He was recognised because his photo was everywhere."